GORDON890908/CS97_RecipeApp/README.md

 ```

 To run api (backend of the project):
-1. Go to the `/api` folder and install the packages needed
+1. Go to `/api` folder and install the packages needed
 ```
 cd api
 npm i